 A Night with the Poets and the Year Without a Summer

-Reading assiduously about the Romantic movement brings me to daydreaming of how it was like to live back then where beauty was emphasized in the form of death and nature.
-I like to see myself, during a particular summer night of the year 1816, among the Shelleys, Claire Clairmont (Mary Shelley’s step-sister and Byron’s lover), Lord Byron and his physician John William Polidori discussing about galvanism and the French translation of a German collection of ghost stories titled Fantasmagoriana (Tales of the Dead).
+Reading assiduously about the Romantic movement brings me to daydreaming of what it was like to live back then when beauty was emphasized in the form of death and nature.
+I like to see myself, during a particular summer night of the year 1816, among the Shelleys, Claire Clairmont (Mary Shelley’s step-sister and Byron’s lover), Lord Byron and his physician John William Polidori discussing galvanism and the French translation of a German collection of ghost stories titled Fantasmagoriana (Tales of the Dead).

 The year 1816 was a year characterized by a dark, dreary summer.
 It was known as the Year Without a Summer because of a volcano that erupted in the Dutch East Indies polluting the air with sulfur.
 The poem “Darkness” by Lord Byron was inspired by this peculiar summer.

 Frankenstein and The Vampyre: how it all began